obyteorg/new-obyteorg/docroot/user/pages/06.faq/_article/article.md

 <div class="white-block">
     <h4>There are so many things and buttons in the wallet, do you have a guide for the wallet?</h4>
     <p>
-        For things that are not self-explanatry, there are plenty of articles, examples and even videos explaining how to use the wallet.
+        For things that are not self-explanatory, there are plenty of articles, examples and even videos explaining how to use the wallet.
 Simply search for them using your favorite search engine or check out <a href="https://medium.com/obyte-help" target="_blank">Obyte Tutorials</a>.
     </p>
 </div>

 <div class="white-block">
     <h4>Where is my seed?
 How do I back up?</h4>
     <p>
-        There are two backup options that you ca find in the wallet's settings (under burger menu): backup of wallet seed and full backup.
+        There are two backup options that you can find in the wallet's settings (under burger menu): backup of wallet seed and full backup.
 Backup of wallet seed allows to recover only single-sig wallets while a full backup recovers everything including <a href="/platform/blackbytes">Blackbytes</a>, multi-sig wallets, <a href="/platform-smart-contracts">smart contracts</a>,
         <a href="/platform/identity">private identity profiles</a>, and <a href="/platform/chatbots">chat</a> history and contacts.